drew1kun/ansible-sshd/README.md

 The role does the following:

- - Adds the specified user ssh public keys to ssh server's authorized hosts
+ - Adds the specified user ssh public keys to ssh server's authorized hosts file, if no certificate setup is used         (`sshd_certs` set to `no`).
  - Creates secure sshd_cofnig which adds a bunch of security tweaks like disable password authentication, root login, enable pki authentication and only allow users, which are specified in `sshd_users`.
 See deatials in [*templates/sshd_config.j2*](templates/sshd_config.j2)